Jinggoy Estrada: Senator of the Philippines (2022–present)

 Estrada ran once again in the 2022 Philippine Senate election.
-He was named to the senatorial slate of UniTeam alliance and openly endorsed the eventually successful candidacies of Bongbong Marcos for president and Sara Duterte for vice president.
+He was endorsed by Iglesia ni Cristo (INC), and was named to the senatorial slate of UniTeam alliance, openly endorsed the eventually successful candidacies of Bongbong Marcos for president and Sara Duterte for vice president.
 For the second straight time, his half-brother, JV Ejercito, also ran for senator on the same election.
 He won as the 12th placer, finally earning his third nonconsecutive term, while Ejercito was also successful as he placed 10th.
 Estrada chairs the Senate Committee on Labor, Employment and Human Resources Development and the Senate Committee on National Defense and Security, Peace, Unification and Reconciliation.

 In October 2022, Estrada said he was thinking of a proposal to ban all Korean dramas in the Philippines, saying that "if we continue showing Korean telenovelas, our citizens praise the Koreans while Filipino artists continue losing jobs and money."
 Estrada clarified that he was only frustrated "that while we are only too eager and willing to celebrate South Korea's entertainment industry, we have sadly allowed our own to deteriorate because of the lack of support from the movie going public."